 Higher Wages to Power Economic Recovery and Growth

 - Consumer spending accounts for 70 percent of U.S. economic activity but remains tepid because consumers just don’t have the money to spend.
 Wages and salaries now make up the lowest share of national income since 1966, while corporate profits are now the largest share of national income since 1950.

 - Raising the minimum wage boosts consumer demand, as low-income workers spend their higher wages at local businesses.

-- The Fair Minimum Wage Act of 2013 would generate more than $32 billion in new economic activity, translating to 140,000 new full-time jobs as higher sales lead businesses to hire more employees, according to estimates by the Economic Policy Institute.
+- Raising the federal minimum wage to $10.10 per hour would generate more than $22 billion in new economic activity, translating to 85,000 new full-time jobs as higher sales lead businesses to hire more employees, according to estimates by the Economic Policy Institute.